lmanul/whylinuxisbetter/_posts/2017-01-01-gaim_im_services.md

 ---
 lang: en
-title: Use MSN, AIM, ICQ, Jabber, with a single program
+title: "Use MSN, AIM, ICQ, Jabber, with a single program"
 ---

 You may have accounts for several instant messaging services, such as